HardlyDifficult/hardlydifficult-eth/README.md

 ### Tokens

- - DAI: ERC-20 with 18 decimals and a mint function
+ - SAI: ERC-20 with 18 decimals and a mint function
  - USDC: an upgradable ERC-20 with 6 decimals and mint and blacklist functions

 Usage example: